 In 1900, Mussolini had become a member of the Socialist Party and had started to attract wide admiration.
-In articles and speeches he was violent and extreme, encouraging revolution at any cost.
-He was however, very well spoken.
-Benito Mussolini earned many posts as editor and labour leader until he appeared in the 1912 Socialist Party Congress.
-At the age of twenty nine, Mussolini became editor of Avanti, the party’s daily paper.
+In articles and speeches, he was violent and extreme, encouraging revolution at any cost.
+He was, however, very well spoken.
+Benito Mussolini earned many posts as editor and labor leader until he appeared in the 1912 Socialist Party Congress.
+At the age of twenty-nine, Mussolini became editor of Avanti, the party’s daily paper.
 His powerful writing sparked excitement in Socialist ranks.

 Mussolini left the Socialist Party in1914 to move to the enemy camp, the Italian middle class.
 He believed that World War I would end the old Europe, and he started to prepare for the unknown.
 He founded an independent newspaper in late 1914 called the Popolo d’Italia and backed it up with the Autonomous Fascists – his own movement.
 Mussolini was wounded in army training in 1917 but managed to go back to politics that same year.
 His main strength was his newspaper, which he now backed with Revolutionary Fascists, a second political movement.
 Mussolini’s career declined after the war.
 He orchestrated a third movement in 1918, Constituent Fascists, but it did not last.

 In 1921, the elections sent him to Parliament at the head of thirty-five Fascist deputies.
 Mussolini successfully marched into Rome in October 1922.

 As soon as he was in power, Mussolini took steps to stay there.
 He organized general elections.
 However, they were always fixed to ensure him absolute majority in parliament.
 He imposed open dictatorship, destroyed all opposition and suspended civil liberties.